Potable Aqua Purification Tablets Review

 Treatment Time

-The two-step treatment takes about 33 minutes in total.
+In total, the two-step treatment takes about 33 minutes.
 The first step is the Iodine tablet, which takes about 30 minutes to kick in.
-The second step is the neutralizing tablet, which you need to wait 3 minutes after the 30 minutes are over.
-You can also choose to use this system without the neutralizing tablet if the taste doesn't bother you too much.
+The second step is the neutralizing tablet, which you must wait three more minutes for after the first 30-minute wait.
+You can opt to use this system without the neutralizing tablet if the taste doesn't bother you too much.

 Weight & Packability

 These tablets are kept in two small glass jars, weighing only 2.25 oz together.
-The relatively small size and cylindrical shape make them very packable.
+They are cylindrical and very packable.

-If you wish to eliminate weight further, you can store the tablets separately in two different snack-size ziplock bags, which reduces the weight of the jars.
+If you wish to eliminate weight further, you can store the tablets separately in snack-size ziplock bags, cutting down on the jars' weight.
 Or you can carry step one, cutting the weight in half.
-Given how lightweight and packable they are, they are a great emergency option if you want to bring along a backup system.
+Given how lightweight and packable these are, they are a great emergency option to bring as a backup system.
 We've also used them for trail running in case we drink more water than anticipated and need an emergency fill-up.

 Ease of Set Up

 Set up is easy.
-Grab your tablets out of the jar and drop them into the vessel that needs treatment, using at least two tablets per liter of water.
-You will first need to collect your water, so select a storage vessel that can access both small and large water sources.
-If your water source is silty or full of sediment, you'll probably want to filter through a piece of fabric before or after treatment.
+Get two tablets per liter out of the jar and drop them into the vessel that needs treatment.
+You will need to collect your water first, so select a storage vessel that can access both small and large water sources.
+If your water source is silty or full of sediment, filter it through a fabric before or after treatment.

 Ease of Filtration

 This part is easy.
 Wait thirty minutes.
-After that time, add two neutralizing tabs per 1-L of water.
-These part two tablets eliminate Iodine, so it's important that you wait for the full 30 minutes before adding them.
+After that time, add in two neutralizing tabs per one liter of water.
+These two tablets eliminate Iodine, so wait 30 minutes before adding them.
 If you do this too soon, the Iodine may not kill all the water-borne pathogens that could exist in your source, which can be dangerous.
-After 33 minutes, you're free to drink.
+After 33 minutes, it's easy to drink.